evolvingstuff/vdw2/content/posts/vitamin-d-restored-in-teens-by-doses-totalling-300000-iu.md

 * [Overview of Rickets and Vitamin D](/posts/overview-of-rickets-and-vitamin-d)

-* [Infant-Child](/categories/infant-child) category listing with associated searches
+* [Infant-Child](/posts/infant-child) category listing with associated searches

 * [3X more kids were vitamin D deficient when entering UK hospitals than 4 years before – Oct 2014](/posts/3x-more-kids-were-vitamin-d-deficient-when-entering-uk-hospitals-than-4-years-before)

-* <a href="/posts/overview-vitamin-d3-not-d2" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Vitamin D3 not D2">Overview Vitamin D3 not D2</a> should NOT use D2, even as a loading dose
+* [Overview Vitamin D3 not D2](/posts/overview-vitamin-d3-not-d2) should NOT use D2, even as a loading dose